QuickBooks 2019 & 2020 IIF Import

 - While the reconciled status is ignored, QB still checks the values and will block the entire import if there is a single reconciled status other than Y or N or empty.
 But both IIF and QB support a third status, “newly cleared”, the “*” you can see in the register, which is represented in IIF using a third character.

 - Import fails if you omit the customer on sales receipt transactions.
 But at the same time QB does not require a customer on sales receipt transactions.
 You can record them without a name, which is commonly done when importing daily sales transactions.

 - When importing employees with perfectly formatted addresses – they are trashed: the City, State, ZIP fields are duplicated and entered in the second street address field.

 - When importing a check with no check number (since it is not really a check, for example, but a debit charge or similar) QuickBooks assigns a check number anyway. – this may be fixed.

-- Budget records will not import and QuickBooks reports, that “It’s a list or transaction that is not supported by the IIF import process.”
+- Budget records will not import – QuickBooks gives an error: “It’s a list or transaction that is not supported by the IIF import process.”
 Which is of course wrong.

 - When importing Group items and their detail on sales transactions, QB ignores the contents of the IIF file and just applies the group as it exists on your items list.
 So if you have customized the contents of the group, changed the amounts or the items included, none of that will be imported.